-Day 1 – Explore Prague Old Town
+Prague Itinerary Day 1 – Exploring Prague Old Town

 Here you will find the colorful Prague Christmas Market, and the Easter Market.
 Old Town Square has been Prague’s principal public square since the 10th century.
 When we visited Prague Old Town, it was pretty early in the morning, with only a handful of food stalls just opening up and preparing warm Trdlo (Trdelnik) for the tourists.
-I’m stating “for the tourists” because, as we mentioned in another article, Trdlo isn’t a traditional recipe from Prague.
+Why “for the tourists”?
+Well, it’s because, as we mentioned in another article, Trdlo isn’t a traditional recipe from Prague.

-Another highlight in the magical Old Town Square is the Renaissance building called The House at the Minute.
+Another highlight in the magical Prague Old Town is the Renaissance building called The House at the Minute.
 It’s covered in ornate Sgraffito decorations depicting Greek mythology scenes and references to Biblical and Renaissance scenes.
 Franz Kafka used to live here with his family, on the second floor.

-After exploring Old Town Square, we moved to Josefov, the Jewish district in the Old town of Prague.
+After exploring Old Town Square, we moved to Josefov, the Jewish district in Prague Old town.
 If you’ve been following our blog, you’ll know that we have been to Auschwitz and Birkenau, therefore we make it a point to visit the Jewish districts in Europe, to learn and remember.
-At Josefov you can visit one of the most ancient Jewish districts in Europe, unfortunately half demolished between 1893 and 1913 as part of an initiative to model the city on Paris (here you can find a handy guide to Prague neighborhoods).
-What was left were a few synagogues, the old cemetery and the Old Jewish Town Hall: they’re all part of the Jewish Museum in Prague.
+At Josefov you can visit one of the most ancient Jewish districts in Europe, unfortunately half demolished between 1893 and 1913 as part of an initiative to model the city on Paris (here you can find a handy guide to Prague neighborhoods that you can also use to decide where to stay).